rust-lang/rust/src/doc/rustc-dev-guide/src/hir.md

 `Crate` structure contains a number of maps and other things that serve to organize the content of the crate for easier access.

-For example, the contents of individual items (e.g., modules, functions, traits, impls, etc) in the HIR are not immediately accessible in the parents.
+For example, the contents of individual items (e.g. modules, functions, traits, impls, etc) in the HIR are not immediately accessible in the parents.
 So, for example, if there is a module item `foo` containing a function `bar()`: